x2loreeh/x2loreeh/README.md

-# Loreeh - Jr. Java, JS & PY Developer
+# Loreeh
+Hi, i am Loreeh a Developer from Italy🍕

 ## Languages